ssatguru/BabylonJS-CharacterController/README.md

 #### Enabling/Disabling the KeyBoard controll

-Sometime when you are controlling the movement of the Avatar programmatically as shown above you might want to disable the keyboard.
+Sometimes, when you are controlling the movement of the Avatar programmatically as shown above, you might want to disable the keyboard.
-Use the following methods to enable disable the keyboard.
+Use the following method to enable disable the keyboard.

 ```
-cc.enableKeyBoard();
-cc.disableKeyBoard();
+cc.enableKeyBoard(b:boolean);
 ```

+cc.enableKeyBoard(true) enables the keyboard
+cc.enableKeyBoard(false) disables the keyboard

 #### To change gravity or speed at which avatar/player is moved